Equivariant flow matching: Technical details

 \subsection{Computing infrastructure}

-All experiments for the DW4, LJ13, and the LJ55 system were conducted on a \textit{GeForce GTX 1080 Ti} with 12 GB RAM.
-The training for the alanine dipeptide experiment were conducted on a \textit{GeForce RTX 3090} with 24 GB RAM.
+All experiments for the DW4 and LJ13 system were conducted on a \textit{GeForce GTX 1080 Ti} with 12 GB RAM.
+The training for alanine dipeptide and the LJ55 system were conducted on a \textit{GeForce RTX 3090} with 24 GB RAM.
+Inference was performed on \textit{NVIDIA A100 GPUs} with 80GB RAM for alanine dipeptide and the LJ55 system.